Evernote Business Quick Start Guide

 - Enter the business email address of each person you'd like to invite

 - Click Invite when you're ready to send the invitations

 Each person will receive an email invitation with instructions on how to join the team's Evernote Business account.

 4. Share business content with the team

-Once you've created some business notebooks, you can share them with everyone in the team by publishing them to the business home.
-Once published to Business Home, anyone who is a part of the company account is authorized to view all its contents.
+Once you've created some business notebooks, you can share them with everyone on the team by publishing them to the business home.
+Once published, anyone who is a part of the account is authorized to add and view all of its contents.

-Note: Admins and notebook owners can grant additional 'edit' and 'edit and invite' permission to anyone or everyone in the company.
+Note: Account admins and notebook owners can grant additional 'edit' and 'edit and invite' permissions to anyone or everyone on the team.

-Employees in a company are usually expected to follow company policies with regards to disclosing company information.
-So, be sure to have a clear understanding of these policies before you share Business Notes with others outside of the company via email or as a public link (URL).
+Tip: Employees in a company are usually expected to follow company policies with regards to disclosing company information.
+Be sure to have a clear understanding of these policies before you share business notes with people outside of the company via email or as a public link (URL).
 As an account admin, you will be able to view and manage users and permissions for each business notebook.

 - Evernote Business Deployment Guide